An over-stuffed walrus and a merman

 Look at a bridge by the Thousand Pound Pond in Kenwood House (within Hampstead Heath), and at first glance it appears perfectly normal.
 But view it from the side and you realise the bridge is totally fake!
 This strange folly was built in the mid-1700s, when the grounds belonged to the first Earl of Mansfield.

 A jar of tweeting moles

-A glass jar of 18 moles is just one of the fantastically bizarre exhibits at the Grant Museum of Zoology.
-Amusingly, the moles even have their own Twitter account @glassjarofmoles.
-One of the UK's oldest natural history collections, the museum homes more than 1,000 species of rare and extinct animals.
-Other strange exhibits include a collection of alcohol-preserved brains and a collection of preserved mammal heads, including a chimp, a seal, a red panda and an alligator.
+Gaze at a glass jar of 18 moles, just one of the fantastically bizarre exhibits at the Grant Museum of Zoology.
+The moles even have their own Twitter account @glassjarofmoles.
+One of the UK's oldest natural history collections, this quirky London museum homes more than 1,000 species of rare and extinct animals.

-A monstrous giant squid called Archie can be seen behind-the-scenes of the Natural History Museum's Zoology spirit building.
-Caught off the coast of the Falkland Islands in March 2004, the giant squid is 8.62m long and is preserved in a specially-made acrylic tank.
-The museum's spirit collection houses 450,000 glass jars of specimens, from a baby kangaroo to a baby shark.
-Other notable specimens include Darwin's pet tortoise and the conserved skeleton and fins of the northern bottlenose whale that swam up the River Thames on 20 January 2006.
-Suitable for anyone aged eight and over, tours of the Spirit Collection are free, but must be booked in advance.
+Spot a monstrous giant squid at the Natural History Museum's Zoology Spirit building.
+Caught in 2004, the 8.62m-long (28ft) giant squid is among a collection that also includes Darwin's pet tortoise and the conserved skeleton of a whale that swam up the river Thames.
+Tours of the Spirit Collection are free, but must be booked in advance.